 Liver disease is common, and ultrasound is frequently requested for a range of hepatic conditions both for initial diagnosis and for surveillance/follow-up.
-Best practice requires ultrasound to be used in context with relevant clinical history, so it may be helpful to refer to the MMUS Justification Guidelines when determining if liver ultrasound is the most appropriate imaging modality for yielding an answer to the clinical question posed.
+Best practice requires ultrasound to be used in context with relevant clinical history, so it may be helpful to refer to the BMUS Justification of ultrasound requests when determining if liver ultrasound is the most appropriate imaging modality for yielding an answer to the clinical question posed.